ItalyPaleAle/traefik-forward-auth/docs/06-authorization-conditions.md

       # ...
       service: "myapp"
       middlewares:
-        - "traefikForwardAuth"
+        - "adminAuth"
 ```

 In the examples above, Traefik Forward Auth will check if the user has the group `admin` as a requirement for success.

 ### Syntax for conditions

-Conditions are based on [vulcand/predicate](https://github.com/vulcand/predicate), which is the same engine used by Traefik for writing rules.
+Conditions are based on [vulcand/predicate](https://github.com/vulcand/predicate), which is the same engine used by Traefik for writing rules for routers.

 It supports these functions: